 The ‘Greaze’ has been held ‘up School’ on Shrove Tuesdays since at least 1753.
 The head cook ceremoniously tosses a pancake over a high iron bar, which was used in the 16th century to curtain off the Lower School.
-Members of the school fight for the pancake for one minute, watched over by the Dean of Westminster Abbey (as Chairman of the Governors), the Head Master, the whole School and distinguished or even occasionally Royal visitors.
+Members of the school fight for the pancake for one minute, watched over by the Dean of Westminster, the Head Master, the whole School and distinguished or even occasionally Royal visitors.
 The pupil who gets the largest weight is awarded a gold guinea and the Dean begs a play for the whole School.
 A cook who failed to get the ‘pancake’ over the bar would formerly have been ‘booked’, or stoned with Latin primers, although that tradition has long lapsed.

 The grassy space in Dean’s Yard, often used by the boys to play games.

 Hall was a room in Grant’s where younger boys studied.
 Hallites is the name given to these boys as a group.
 When the Head of House or other monitor cried ‘Hall’ the most junior member of the Hallites was expected to answer the call.
 The term is also used to refer to meal times when all the boys would eat together in Hall.